CINCINNATI -- It all started with a Bulldog and continued with a Yellow Jacket.

 Overall, Johnson has 24 receptions for 337 yards and four touchdowns this season.

 Green, who has been targeted 22 more times than Johnson, has 37 catches for 464 yards and four scores.
 He comes into the the game one catch shy of 200 for his career.
-Now in his third season, he's about to play in his 38th game.
+In his third season, Green is about to play in his 38th game.
 It took Johnson 47 games to reach his 200-catch milestone.

 "He had an outstanding first couple of years," Johnson said.
 "I'm about to tell him, you've got to come over, come take the reins over."

 From the time his career began in 2007, Johnson has been widely regarded as the best player at his position.
 His combination of imposing size, raw strength and lightning-quick speed make him seemingly unstoppable.
-Most passes thrown within a 10-yard radius of him get caught.
-And when they do, he very seldom goes down right away.
+Most passes thrown within a 10-yard radius of him are caught.
+When they are, he seldom goes down right away.
 Typically it takes multiple defenders to slow down his yard-after-catch pickups.

 Asked if he believed Johnson was the No. 1 receiver in the NFL, Green didn't hesitate with his response.